 The perfect adventure above Budapest is the cableway lift, which takes visitors up to the top of the city's highest hill, János Hill.
 From the summit, one can take in the stunning views of the Danube, the surrounding hills, and the city itself, while also experiencing a feeling of being on top of the world.

 Zugliget Chairlift Budapest is a modern marvel of engineering.
 Children can play on the grassed playground after the slide.
-A short walk from the upper station and you will see the Elizabeth Lookout Tower.
+A short walk from the upper station, and you will see the Elizabeth Lookout Tower.

 In clear weather, you can see 75-80 km around the world.
 It offers a comfortable view of the Buda Hills.
-On particularly smoggy days in winter, it is often the case that the János Hill is bathed in bright sunshine, while Budapest is enveloped in a dense fog.
+On particularly smoggy days in winter, it is often the case that the János Hill is bathed in bright sunshine, while Budapest is enveloped in dense fog.
 Visitors to the tower are presented with one of the most gorgeous views of the Buda Hills.

 Buying a photo at Zugliget Chairlift Budapest